- Why Use a Schema?

 relates [role] (only relation) - the ability for other instances to play the given role in instances of the defined relation type.

 Besides the modularity that the concept types provide, we are free to form subtype relationships between concept types.
 For a given child concept type that subtypes a parent concept type, the child concept type inherits the attributes owned and roles played by the parent type.
 The mechanism is analogous to subclassing in Object Oriented Programming.
 Each concept type can have only a single parent type - multiple inheritance is not supported.
-Subtyping not only allows us to mirror the true nature of a dataset as perceived in the real world but also enables automated reasoning.
+Subtyping not only allows us to mirror nature of a dataset as perceived in the real world but also enables automated reasoning.

 Roles are capabilities belonging to relations, that specify the nature of the connection between instances.
 They are not types themselves.
 That means, we cannot have a thing which is an instance of a role, but we can have things playing a role in a specific relation.
 However, roles can also be subtyped (with